yourWaifu/sleepy-discord-docs/docs/slash-commands.md

 ```

 When a user uses a command, the bot will hear about it in the ``onInteraction`` event.
 The interaction's data object will have the name of the command that was used.
 The bot should create a Interaction Response, with a type and content.
-After that, the bot sents a Create Interaction Response request, using the interaction's ID, and token.
+After that, the bot sends a Create Interaction Response request, using the interaction's ID, and token.

 ## Adding Options